markstanl/markstanl/README.md

 # 👋 Hey, I'm @markstanl
 🎓 - I'm a second-year student at UW-Madison studying math and cs
-💻 - Currently, I'm working as a freelance web developer
+💻 - Currently, I'm working as a software technical lead for the Wisconsin Messenger
-🧠 - I'm currently learning data analysis as a stepping stone for getting into machine learning
+🧠 - I'm currently learning data machine learning fundamentals, and NLP on the side
-📆 - In the future, I wish to finish a machine learning course, and learn about large language models
+📆 - In the future, I wish to crack into deep learning
 📖 - Off the computer, I play the Euphonium and dabble in Philosophy

 # 💻 Tech Stack